itsmohitnarayan/awesome-web-dev/.github/CONTRIBUTING.md

 ## Contribution Guidelines

-- Ensure your contributions are relevant to bug bounty hunting.
+- Ensure your contributions are relevant to Web Development.
 - Follow the existing format and structure for consistency.
 - Check your spelling and grammar.
 - Ensure links are correct and working.